Confused By Paper Cups? Here’s A Guide To The Choices Available for Buying Printed Paper Cups Wholesale

 Again, reCUP is arguably the easiest product to prove that no additional picking is required, because it’s designed to be processed through Path 13 without issues.

 If you serve sustainable paper cup models and your local authority is collecting recyclable waste, then a recyclable cup is a great option to ensure the material is reused and redistributed in a circular economy.
 This is because it comes from a mix of both recycled and sustainable resources – plus it can be recycled repeatedly.

 Choose the right waste path

-There is likely no widespread street furniture offering a compostable segregation and vendors.
-So event concessions or organisers for example, will need to find a viable path to industrial composting facilities if they choose to serve biodegradable cups on location.
+There is likely no widespread street furniture offering compostable segregation for vendors.
+So event concessions or organisers for example, will need to find a viable path to industrial composting facilities if they choose to serve so-called biodegradable cups on location.

-Once again, in this case, showing the reCUP™ certs to waste collectors and processors is advised to ensure the maximum benefits from using sustainable cups are achieved.
+Once again, in this case, showing certification such as the reCU AAA classification to waste collectors and processors is advised to ensure the maximum benefits from using sustainable cups are achieved.

 Encouraging your customers to take their cups home and place them in the right type of bin (brown for compostables, recycling for recyclables) is also a realistic step in the right direction.

 In fact in a recent YouGov survey in the UK, 68% of respondents said individuals should be responsible for their own takeaway waste.
 A further 9% thought the responsibility should lie with retailers, 8% with packaging producers, and 5% with local councils.